bhalim1994/employee-database/README.md

 An interactive employee database using Java to run the program & MySQL to track/update the data.
 Created in Apache NetBeans IDE.

 # Highlights
-  - Employee ID is automatically updated and are unique primary keys.
+  - Employee ID is automatically incremented and are unique primary keys.
   - Ability to add new entries.
   - Ability to update existing entries.
   - Ability to delete existing entries.